Leipziger Volkszeitung: History and profile

 Between 1946 and the mid-1950s, a new newspaper-printing house was built on the former site of the Leipziger Neuesten Nachrichten (Leipziger Latest News) which had been destroyed in World War II.
 This building was used by the LVZ, which functioned as an organ of the Socialist Unity Party from 19 May 1946 in western Saxony, later also north-west Saxony, until German reunification in 1989.

 In 1991 the Leipziger Volkszeitung was sold by the East German Treuhand.
 Half was sold to Axel Springer AG, and half to Madsack (Hanover).
-During the third quarter of 1992 the circulation of the paper was 340,000 copies.LVZ had a circulation of 305,000 copies in 2001.
+During the third quarter of 1992 the circulation of the paper was 340,000 copies.

+LVZ had a circulation of 305,000 copies in 2001.
 In October 2008 Springer began talks with Madsack, selling the LVZ as well as other regional titles (Ostsee-Zeitung, Lübecker Nachrichten and Kieler Nachrichten).
-The Madsack Group has owned 100% of the Leipziger Volkszeitung since 5 February 2009.Madsack: „Axel Springer verkauft Regionalzeitungsbeteiligungen an Verlagsgruppe Madsack“ Retrieved 29 January 2012.
+The Madsack Group has owned 100% of the Leipziger Volkszeitung since 5 February 2009.
 The SPD's media group dd_vg owns 20.4% of the Madsack Group.